 How do I fill in the Transactions By All Parties/Canadian Costs form?
 What costs are internal vs. external costs?
 What are related costs?"Related parties" exist when one party has the ability to exercise, directly or indirectly, control, joint control or significant influence over the other.
 Two or more parties are related when they are subject to common control, joint or common significant influence.
 Related parties also include management and immediate families.
 A "related party transaction" is a transfer of economic resources or obligations between related parties, or the provision of services by one party to a related party, regardless of whether any consideration is exchanged.
 The parties to the transaction are related prior to the transaction.
 All such transactions also require verifiable documentation such as dockets and timesheets for personnel from all such parties including senior personnel associated with parent or related companies who are charged against the budget.
 For clarification purposes, when the relationship arises as a result of the transaction, the transaction is not one between related parties.
 Canadian Costs:The expectation is that all budget costs will be spent in Canada, and on Canadians.
 Up to 25% of the budget may be spent on non-Canadian costs provided that the Producer can establish the need for the non-Canadian costs.
 Producer will prepare the Non-Canadian Costs Declaration for any and all non-Canadian labour services and/or products.

-Do I need a 10% third-party cash commitment?In the case of the Slate Development and Short-Form Digital series programs, a 10% third-party cash commitment must be committed in writing at the time of application.
+Do I need a 10% third-party cash commitment?In the case of Short-Form Digital series programs, a 10% third-party cash commitment must be committed in writing at the time of application.
 Projects that are under review with another industry funding program (such as IPF, Creative B.C.
 Quebecor, Telus, etc.) will be considered as financing and qualify as the 10% cash contribution, provided that notification is received within 60 days of the Bell Fund notification.

 What if I don’t have all the documents uploaded with my application?Bell Fund will deem ineligible any application considered incomplete.
 This includes unsigned documentation.
 Prior to applying, applicants should ensure they meet all eligibility requirements as this is a highly competitive fund and requests for funding will exceed the amount of funding available.